spcl/stencilflow/README.md

 test/test_stencil.py
 ```

-It is a known issue that launching Intel FPGA kernels can sometimes fail
+It is a known issue that launching multiple Intel FPGA kernels in quick
-sporadically, seemingly due to file I/O issues.
-Running individual programs
+succession (such as is done in the tests) can sometimes fail sporadically,
-should never fail.
+seemingly due to file I/O issues.
+Running individual programs should never fail.